wagtail/wagtail/docs/advanced_topics/accessibility_considerations.md

 ### Empty heading tags

 In both rich text and custom StreamField blocks, it’s sometimes easy for editors to create a heading block but not add any content to it.
-If this is a problem for your site,
+If this is a problem for your site:

 -   Add validation rules to those fields, making sure the page can’t be saved with the empty headings, for example by using the [StreamField](../topics/streamfield) `CharBlock` which is required by default.
 -   Consider adding similar validation rules for rich text fields ([#6526](https://github.com/wagtail/wagtail/issues/6526)).